'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

-A “ring of fire” solar eclipse!READ MORE: Steamship Authority Targeted By Ransomware Attack; Martha's Vineyard And Nantucket Ferry Passengers May See Delays

 Sound terrifying?
-Nothing to worry about here, but instead a somewhat rare and fantastic solar show!
+Nothing to worry about here, but instead a somewhat rare and fantastic solar show.READ MORE: Man Tells Police He Was Shot While Driving In Lowell

 Backing up a bit. . . no doubt you have all heard of or seen a “total solar eclipse” at one point in your lifetime.
 This is when the New Moon passes between the Earth and Sun, completely blocking the sun from our view.
 The entire landscape goes from day to night in minutes, followed by a lot of “ooohhs” and “ahhhhs.”